JAGrenier/Outdoor.sy_Back_End/README.md

 **Back End** Ruby on Rails, PostgreSQL

 ## How To Open
-1. Clone the code form GitHub onto your local machine
+1. Clone the code from GitHub onto your local machine
-2. With Ruby already installed open the code in a text editor
+2. With Ruby and Rails already installed, open the code in a text editor
+3. Run `bundle install`
+4. Run `rails db:create`
+5. Run `rails db:migrate`
+6. Run `rails db:seed`
-3. Run Bundle Install, Rails db:migrate, rails db:seed, rails s (make sure to open server on port 3000)
+7. Run `rails s` (make sure to open server on port 3000)

 ## Contact
 You can find me on [LinkedIn](https://www.linkedin.com/in/jagrenier/)